Cloud Services

 • Provider management: Maintain the catalogs that your users can use to provision cloud services.

-• Service Offering Chaining: Bundle catalogs together so your users can order multiple services at once.
+• Service Chaining: Bundle catalogs together so your users can order multiple services at once.

 • Bill of Materials: Review recurring charges, estimated usage charges, and one time charges in the BOM.